khaelou/wiremelt/README.md

 ## Flags

-> **Client Configurator** instructs setup details for the client prior to session configuration; connects third-party services to client.
+> **Client Configurator** instructs setup details for the client prior to session initialization.

 ```
 wiremelt client